 If you are looking for a way to save money on your water bill, then follow these simple steps:

-• Do not leave your sprinklers on too long, especially in the evening when the sun is not out.
-This will waste water and cause water damage to your lawn and plants as well!
+- Do not leave your sprinklers on too long, especially in the evening when the sun is not out.
+This will waste water and damage your lawn and plants!

 Install an Automatic Rain Shut-Off Device